Necessary and Sufficient Watermark for Large Language Models: Background

 \textbf{Hard-Watermark.} Let $x_{\text{prompt}}$ be a prompt, $V$ be vocabulary, and $\gamma \in (0,1)$ be a hyperparameter.
 Given a word $x_t$, using $x_t$ as the seed value, we randomly split $V$ into two disjoint subsets: \emph{green words} $V^{\text{green}} (x_t)$ and \emph{red words} $V^{\text{red}} (x_t) (\coloneqq V \setminus V^{\text{green}} (x_t))$ such that $|V^{\text{green}} (x_t)| = \gamma |V|$.
 Then, the Hard-Watermark generates text as follows:

-If humans write the text, the green words appear with probability $\gamma$, whereas texts written by LLMs consist of only green words.
-Thus, using statistical hypothesis testing, we can identify whether LLMs or humans write the text.
-Specifically, the null and alternative hypotheses are given as follows:

-If we reject the null hypothesis, we can conclude that the text is generated by LLMs.
+We randomly split vocabulary into red and green words, and humans do not know whether a word is green or red.
+Thus, if humans write the text, the green words appear with probability $\gamma$, whereas texts written by LLMs consist of only green words.
+Thus, we can use statistical hypothesis testing to identify whether LLMs or humans write the text.
+Specifically, the null and alternative hypotheses are given as follows: \begin{itemize} \item[$H_0$:] The green words appear in a text with probability $\gamma$. \item[$H_1$:] The green words appear in a text with a probability greater than $\gamma$. \end{itemize} When the null hypothesis is rejected, we conclude that the text is generated by LLMs.
 The number of green words follows a binomial distribution in texts written by humans.
 Thus, we can test this by checking whether the z-score of text $x_{1:T}$, defined below, exceeds a given threshold $Z$.